Speed of response, professionalism, expertise and clarity: our key difference is our commercial acumen.

-At James Blake Associates, we believe that landscape planning is about helping to fulfil the developer’s vision, whilst ensuring the landscape character reflects and respects local, regional and national landscape character assessment typologies and their management requirements.
+At James Blake Associates, we believe that landscape planning is about helping to fulfil the developer’s vision, whilst ensuring the landscape character respects local, regional and national landscape character assessment typologies and their management requirements.

 How GI Strategies can add Value and Save Money

 We flag any potential conflicts of interest before we quote.
-Once on site, we look out for any constraints and/or risks, such as Japanese Knotweed, veteran trees, or constraining landscape features as well as identifying any opportunities for adding value to the development that would result from incorporating existing landscape elements.
+Once on site, we look out for any constraints and/or risks, such as Japanese Knotweed, veteran trees, or constraining landscape features, as well as identifying any opportunities for adding value to the development that would result from incorporating existing landscape elements.
 Such practices are put in place to minimise the risk of failure in achieving planning approvals.
-We can also appraise other competing sites against our site
+We can also appraise other competing sites against our site.